 - Listening to favorite music from the past

 Let CareWorks Health Services’ creative dementia care team help!
 We have plenty of ideas for effective reminiscence therapy which will help an older adult live life to the fullest.
-Reach out to us online or call us at (949) 859-4700 for more information about our home care in Huntington Beach and nearby communities.
+Contact us at (949) 859-4700 for more information about our home and dementia care services in Huntington Beach and nearby communities.